Alexstevenhoward/BasicSpeechRecognition/README.md

-A basic speech recogniton lstm model using the batch generator from 'speech_data' in order to classifer spoken digits.
+A basic speech recogniton lstm model using the batch generator from 'speech_data' in order to classify spoken digits.